PrestaShop/prestashop-specs/content/1.7/back-office/modules/module-manager/modules-listing.md

 The arrangement results are retrieved instantly below the dropdown.

 - **Bulk actions** - by default the dropdown is disabled, but once there is a selection of a module in the list, the dropdown becomes active.
 When the dropdown is active, there are available values to click:
-  - Uninstall - uninstalls selected module or modules.
+  - **Uninstall** - uninstalls selected module or modules.
-  - Disable - disables selected module or modules.
+  - **Disable** - disables selected module or modules.
-  - Enable - enables selected module or modules.
+  - **Enable** - enables selected module or modules.
-  - Reset - resets selected module or modules.
+  - **Reset** - resets selected module or modules.
-  - Enable Mobile - enables the Mobile view for the module or modules.
+  - **Enable Mobile** - enables the Mobile view for the module or modules.
-  - Disable Mobile - disables the Mobile view for the module or modules.
+  - **Disable Mobile** - disables the Mobile view for the module or modules.

 Once the Bulk action pop-up is shown, there is a title _Bulk action confirmation_ and secondary confirmation text _You are about to the following modules:_ and the list of module names.
 As well as 2 CTA buttons - **Cancel** - closes the pop-up, discards further actions - or **Yes, I want to do it** - proceeds the selected Bulk action.

 ## Module row

-Each Module listing UI is constructed as a separate row and with the following elements:
+Each Module listing UI is displayed as a separate row and with the following elements:
-- Icon - specific module icon, that identifies the module in visual side.
+- **Icon** - specific module icon, that identifies the module in visual side.
-- Name - full module name.
+- **Name** - full module name.
+- **Numeric value with dots** - module version.
+- **Bolded smaller text** - the name of the module developer.
+- Description paragraph - description of the module.
+Sometimes there is huge paragraph, so a module row shows only excerpt of the description and the rest of the text is expanded under the _Read more_ link.